Kuzbass State Technical University: History

 At first it was the Mining Institute founded on the basis of Kemerovo Mining Construction College (the order number 13718 of the Council of Ministers of the USSR of August 30, 1950 and the order number 1572 of the Minister of Higher and Secondary Special Education of September 9, 1950).
 Then it was reorganized in the Kuzbass Polytechnical Institute (the order number 548 of the Council of Ministers on July 14, 1965, and the order number 233 of the Minister of Higher and Secondary Special Education of the USSR.
 By the order number 364 of the State Committee for Higher Education of the Russian Federation of November 22, 1993 it was renamed in the Kuzbass State Technical University.
-The rectors of the Institute were Heroes of Socialist Labour, professors, leading engineers such as T. Gorbachev (1950–1954), P. Kokorin (1954–1967), V. Kozevin (1967–1977).
+The rectors of the Institute were such as T. Gorbachev (1950–1954), P. Kokorin (1954–1967), V. Kozevin (1967–1977).
 From 1977 to 1993 the university was headed by an academician of the Russian Academy of Sciences, Honoured Scientist of the Russian Federation, Ph.D. of science, professor M. Safokhin.
-From 1993 to 2003 the university was headed by Ph.D. of science, an associate member of RAS professor V. Kurekhin.
-From 2003 to 2008 the university was headed by Ph.D. of science, an associate member of RAS professor V. Nesterov.
+From 1993 to 2003 the university was headed by professor V. Kurekhin.
+From 2003 to 2008 the university was headed by professor V. Nesterov.
 Professor Nesterov has continued his career at present days as a president of the university.

-At present days the university is headed by A. Krechetov.
+At present days the university is headed by A. Yakovlev.